Skip to content

 Manual document review

 Manual review involves a trained staff member examining the submitted document for the customer's name, address and date, and checking for signs of tampering such as inconsistent fonts, alignment errors or unusual image quality.
-This remains the default approach in many estate agencies, solicitor practices and smaller financial firms.
-The limitation is speed and accuracy: manual checks typically take 3 to 5 minutes per document, and detection rates for sophisticated forgeries are estimated at 40 to 60 %.
+This remains the default approach in many real estate agencies, solicitor practices and smaller financial firms.
+The limitation is speed and accuracy: manual checks typically take 3 to 5 minutes per document, and detection rates for sophisticated forgeries are estimated at 40 to 60%.

 Electronic verification (data matching)